 Other signs and symptoms of allergic rhinitis include: itchiness, sneezing, watery eyes and swelling of the eye lids, and erythema or redness of the nasal cavity and facial area.
 However, when allergic rhinitis becomes prolonged, the symptoms could develop into nasal congestion, runny nose, continuous coughing, red and puffy eyes, clogged ears and irritability/fatigue.

 The current best treatment option for the condition is to go see a doctor.
 They will conduct a physical exam and ask about the symptoms followed by allergy testing or blood tests to help diagnose the likelihood of allergy.
 Once you have your condition checked up, the doctor will create an allergy treatment plan for you along with the common medications used, such as inhaled corticosteroids and oral antihistamines.
 Finally, and most importantly, you need avoid the allergens that usually trigger rhinitis.
-Participants that enrol in first aid training will learn to use epinephrine injectors for situations where an individuals is having a serious allergic reaction.
 It may be totally impossible to avoid all allergens, but you can always take simple steps to reduce your likelihood of being exposed to one.

 Allergic Rhinitis.
 (2012).
 Web MD.
 Retrieved May 14, 2014 from http://www.webmd.com/allergies/tc/allergic-rhinitis-overview